 Are you willing to help bear the costs?
 Are you willing to help get the truth out?
 Without doing that, is there any chance for justice?

-Will you make a donation and become a part of this?
+Will you make a donation and become a part of what could become an historic project?
 Will you help spread the word about “Blood on Their Hands” by sharing the link to this column and the links to McNulty’s blog and “Kickstarter” page”?

 And if not, will you identify and lead in a superior effort to make the truth known?

 Please go here.
 Right now.
+Watch the introductory video and read about the project.
 As you can see, it’s a brand new effort.
 Please contribute what you can.
-The pool is now open–go ahead and be one of the first to dive in, especially knowing that, if they don‘t raise all the funds, you won’t be charged.
+The pool is now open and a few people have dipped their toes in the water–go ahead and be one of the first to dive in, especially knowing that, if they don‘t raise all the funds, you won’t be charged.
 And please share the project link via blogs, emails and social media.

 David Codrea is a long-time gun rights advocate who defiantly challenges the folly of citizen disarmament.
 He is a field editor for GUNS Magazine, and a blogger at The War on Guns: Notes from the Resistance.
 Read more at www.DavidCodrea.com.